 However, unexpended advances to contractors that revert back to the State of North Carolina are recognized as a reduction to expenditures and an increase to net assets.
 In addition, amounts withheld from employee paychecks or other amounts received in an agency capacity are recorded as funds held for others.
-Additionally, Smart Start funds advanced to the Local Partnership that are unexpended and unearned at year end are recorded as funds Due to the State.
+Additionally, Smart Start funds advanced to the Local

+Partnership that are unexpended and unearned at year end are recorded as funds Due to the State.

-- D. Cash and Cash Equivalents This classification appears on the Statement of Receipts, Expenditures, and Net Assets Modified Cash Basis and includes all demand and savings accounts and certificate of deposits or short-term investments with an original maturity of three months or less. - E. Investments This classification includes money market funds and certificates of deposit for which the original maturity term exceeds three months, E-Trade funds.
+- D. Cash and Cash Equivalents This classification appears on the Statement of Receipts, Expenditures, and Net Assets - Modified Cash Basis and includes all demand and savings accounts and certificate of deposits or short-term investments with an original maturity of three months or less. - E. Investments This classification includes money market funds, certificates of deposit for which the original maturity term exceeds three months, and E-Trade funds.
 Under the modified cash basis of accounting, investments in marketable securities are reported at cost, which may differ significantly from their fair values. - F. Beneficial Interest in Community Foundation This classification consists of funds invested with Cumberland Community Foundation, Inc. as reported in Note 15.
 These amounts are included in the amounts shown in the With Donor Restrictions column of Exhibit A and represent the irrevocable principle in an endowment fund as described more fully in Note 16. - G. Refunds Due From Contractors Refunds Due from Contractors represent the unexpended amount of advances to contractors at year-end that are to be refunded back to the State.
 As recoveries are collected, the advances are recorded as a reduction to the State awards balance. - H. Due to the State The funding provided by the State of North Carolina for the Smart Start program is funded on a cost-reimbursement basis.
 The money is earned to the extent of allowable costs incurred.
 Any unexpended funds as of June 30 are required to be reverted to The North Carolina Partnership for Children, Inc. to be returned to the State of North Carolina. - I. Funds Held For Others Funds Held for Others includes amounts received that are fiduciary in nature in which the Cumberland County Partnership acts in an agency capacity.
-For the year ended June 30, 2019, the Cumberland County Partnership was holding amounts withheld from employee paychecks related to the flexible spending plan and employee benefits to be distributed to the appropriate party and rental security deposits from tenants. - J. Property and Equipment Under the modified cash basis of accounting, purchases of property and equipment are reported as expenditures in the year incurred.
-However, Cumberland County Partnership is required by contract regulation to track and maintain property and equipment items as presented in Schedule 4 of this report.
-The Cumberland County Partnership has a policy to track purchases of property and equipment items with an individual cost of \$500 or more and an estimated useful life greater than one year.
-Such items are valued at their original purchase price, which may be different from their valuation as of June 30, 2019.
-Donated items are recorded on the property and equipment log at estimated acquisition value at the date of donation, which is defined as the price that would be paid to acquire an asset with equivalent service capacity in an orderly market transaction at the acquisition date.
+For the year ended June 30, 2020, the Cumberland County Partnership was holding amounts withheld from employee paychecks related to the dental and vision insurance plans and employee benefits to be distributed to the appropriate party and rental security deposits from tenants.
+The Cumberland County Partnership also distributed amounts on behalf of employees for the health insurance and flexible spending plans that will be collected from employee paychecks subsequent to June 30, 2020.
+The amounts are as follows: